sudk1896/distributedsystems/README.md

 ## Homework Submission

 Solutions must be a Java Maven project, that implements the problem API, and includes at minimum one test case written using JUnit (unit test case for Java).
-Each group leader should require by mail to cspagnuolo@unisa.it its access on GitHub and can commit in the folder solutions/2017_18/group_leader_surname.
+Each group leader should require by mail to cspagnuolo@unisa.it its access on GitHub and can place in the folder solutions/2017_18/group_leader_surname the homework solution.
 Each project must includes a README file, written in markdown, in the root of the project.
 The README describes the faced project, briefly the solution, the projects members, and eventually test cases.

 #### Dependences